jdc-cunningham/modular-pi-cam/DEVLOG.md

 It's not touch so this won't get much pressure applied to it anyway.

 Otherwise it will use compression fit to fit into the body

+5:41 PM

+Today I'll definitely get the LCD turned on, I may even keep the pins as is/male header vs. soldering custom board.

+I could see it working... the pins use the 3.3V pin of the pi/with resistor to feed the control board, then into the GPIO pins... reduces parts